A man and woman looking at a laptop talking

 Professional Profile

-So, you’ve identified a good cause and you’re passionate about supporting, promoting and advancing it.
+So, you’ve identified a good cause and are ready to start a non-profit to support it.
 You’ve also researched existing organisations established for that cause, and you’ve concluded that either there aren’t any, or else those that already exist don’t hit the mark you’re aiming at or tackle the issue in the way you envision.

 Therefore, you decide to set up your own non-profit - but how do you go about it and what type of non-profit should you choose?
-In this article, we discuss the different types of non-profit businesses and how you can set up your own.
+Learn how to set up a non-profit in the UK, including the types of non-profit organisations and the steps required for registration.

 Non-profits are commonly misunderstood as being charities and social enterprises that don’t make a profit.
 However, this isn’t true.
 A non-profit is a type of business that makes a profit, but these profits are applied to the organisation’s social purpose instead of being distributed to shareholders.